-A remote procedure call [(RPC)] (https://en.wikipedia.org/wiki/Remote_procedure_call) is used to communicate between nodes on the network and to interact with the running daemon.
+An [(RPC)] (https://en.wikipedia.org/wiki/Remote_procedure_call) is used to communicate between nodes on the network and to interact with the running daemon.

 The syncing process builds the node's transition frontier by creating breadcrumbs for all transitions between the transition frontier's root to the current best tip.
 When complete, the node is synced.